hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/SC_phase_umap.png" width="600">
 </p>

+We do not see much clustering by cell cycle score, so we can proceed with the QC.

 Next we will explore additional metrics, such as the number of UMIs and genes per cell, S-phase and G2M-phase markers, and mitochondrial gene expression by UMAP.
+Looking at the individual S and G2M scores can give us additional information to checking the phase as we did previously.

 ```r
 # Determine metrics to plot present in seurat_integrated@meta.data